-KEPRO will begin to prior authorize Non-Emergency Ambulance Transportation in 2017.
-It is a program designed to provide West Virginia Medicaid members may obtain non-emergency transportation by ambulance to obtain treatment or diagnosis for a health condition if the use of any other transportation could endanger the member's heath or well-being.
-In preparation for the launch this program KEPRO held Focus Groups throughout the state of West Virginia in five different locations.
+KEPRO will begin to prior-authorize Non-Emergency Transportation by ambulance in 2017.
+West Virginia Medicaid members may obtain non-emergency transportation by ambulance to obtain treatment or diagnosis for a health condition if the use of any other transportation could endanger the member's heath or well-being.